Ariha44/cse15l-lab-reports/lab1.md

 ## Steps in Logging Into a Course-Specific Account on UCSD's ieng6 server

 1. Installing Visual Studio Code
-  * Install the VSCode found on their [official website](https://code.visualstudio.com/)
+ * Install VSCode using their [official website](https://code.visualstudio.com/)
   ![VS Code](vscode.png)
  * Open the installed package and follow the setup instructions
  *  When it has finished installing, access VSCode by finding it in its set destination

 2. Remotely Connecting